-4. Be ready for a downturn
+4. Be prepared for a downturn

 The hardest issue for most investors is stomaching a loss in their investments.
 And because the stock market can fluctuate, you will have losses occur from time to time.
 You’ll have to steel yourself to handle these losses, or you’ll be apt to buy high and sell low during a panic.

 As long as you diversify your portfolio, any single stock that you own shouldn’t have too much of an impact on your overall return.
 If it does, buying individual stocks might not be the right choice for you.
 Even index funds will fluctuate, so you can’t get rid of all of your risk, try how you might.